mliszcz/tangojs-web-components/README.md

 tangojs-web-components is a collection of controls for [tangojs](https://github.com/mliszcz/tangojs).
-The controls are dessigned to work with any framework (or vanilla JS), and offer standard semantics of HTML*Element.
+The controls are designed to work with any framework (or vanilla JS), and offer standard semantics of HTML*Element.

 ## Installation